Micturating cystourethrogram (MCUG)

 What is radiation?

-X-rays are one type of ionising radiation, a form of energy.
+X-rays are a type of ionising radiation, a form of energy.
 At high levels, ionising radiation can be dangerous to humans because it can damage cells, the living parts of the body.
 We are all exposed to ionising radiation – in our homes and workplaces (it is in some construction materials and it seeps from the ground into buildings), when we eat certain foods, and when we take a flight.
 However, this is at very low levels.

 Are X-ray tests harmful?